Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Claiming a credential

-In this part of the tutorial you will build the capabilities for a wallet application user to interact with an OID4VCI Credential offer and claim an mDoc.
+In this part of the tutorial you will build the capabilities for an application user to interact with an OID4VCI Credential offer and claim an mDoc.

 To achieve this, we will break this capability down into the following steps: